Confused About Virginia Family Law? You're Not Alone. Read Our Most Frequently Asked Questions

 The key is that ‘clear and convincing’ evidence, which is relevant to the matter at hand, is exhibited.
 If there is an overwhelming number of text messages, e-mails, financial records, and social media all pointing towards the same alleged offense, the combination can be permissible evidence in family court.

 This only scratches the surface of social media’s significance, yet indeterminacy, in Virginia’s family court system.
-If you feel like you need guidance in your divorce or child custody case, contact a Virginia divorce lawyer at Smith Strong PLC for help.
-Call (804) 325-1245 to schedule a consultation.
+If you feel like you need guidance in your divorce or child custody case, call us at (804) 325-1245 to schedule a consultation.

 What is the role of a GAL (Guardian ad litem)?